Whole-body motion planning and safety-critical control for aerial manipulation: Introduction

 \subsection{Contributions}

-In this paper, we propose a whole-body motion planning and a safety-critical control of an aerial manipulator using superquadrics and proxies, wherein both the multirotor platform and the robot arm's linkages independently achieve collision avoidance with surrounding obstacles.
-To this end, we first derive the dynamic model of the aerial manipulator attaching a three degree-of-freedom (DOF) robot arm on a fully actuated hexarotor.
-Then, we design a maximum-clearance whole-body motion planner by integrating the SQ–proxy representation with Voronoi diagrams on an equilibrium manifold (\cite{campolo2025geometric}).
-Building upon this planner, a controller complying with propeller thrust limits and collision avoidance is constructed, where the controller framework includes a disturbance observer (DOB)-based control law presented in \cite{back2009inner}.
-In particular, our main contributions are arranged as follows: \begin{itemize} \item To the best of the authors’ knowledge, this work is the first to employ a superquadric–proxy representation for aerial manipulators, enabling accurate yet efficient whole-body modeling and differentiable distance evaluation for collision avoidance. \item We design a safety-critical framework that integrates the SQ–proxy representation with Voronoi-based maximum-clearance planning and control barrier functions (CBFs), ensuring dynamic feasibility and instantaneous collision avoidance under thrust limits. \item Comparative simulations and real-world experiments demonstrate that our approach achieves faster, safer, and smoother trajectories than sampling-based planners, while surpassing ellipsoid-based baselines in geometry accuracy. \end{itemize}
+In this paper, we propose a whole-body motion planning and a safety-critical control of an AM using superquadrics and proxies, wherein both the multirotor platform and the robot arm's linkages independently achieve collision avoidance with surrounding obstacles.
+To the best of the authors’ knowledge, this work is the first to employ a superquadric–proxy representation for AMs, enabling accurate yet efficient whole-body modeling and differentiable distance evaluation for collision avoidance.
+Also, we design a safety-critical framework that integrates the SQ–proxy representation with Voronoi-based maximum-clearance planning and control barrier functions (CBFs), ensuring dynamic feasibility and instantaneous collision avoidance under thrust limits.
+Furthermore, comparative simulations and real-world experiments demonstrate that our approach achieves faster, safer, and smoother trajectories than sampling-based planners, while surpassing ellipsoid-based baselines in geometry accuracy.